 - Nationally, parks and recreation services are often cited as one of the most important factors in surveys of how livable communities are. - Parks provide gathering places for families and social groups, as well as for individuals of all ages and economic status, regardless of their ability to pay for access. - An ongoing study by the Trust for Public Land shows that over the past decade, voter approval rates for bond measures to acquire parks and conserve open space exceeds 75%.
-Clearly, the majority of the public views parks as an essential priority for government spending. - Parks and recreation programs provide places for health and wellbeing that are accessible by persons of all ages and abilities, especially to those with disabilities. - · In recent Bloomington surveys, parks - Research by the Project on Human Development in Chicago Neighborhoods indicates that community involvement in neighborhood parks is associated with lower levels of crime and vandalism. - Access to parks and recreation opportunities has been strongly linked to reductions in crime and to reduced juvenile delinquency. - Parks have a value to communities that transcend the amount of dollars invested or the revenues gained from fees.
+Clearly, the majority of the public views parks as an essential priority for government spending. - Parks and recreation programs provide places for health and wellbeing that are accessible by persons of all ages and abilities, especially to those with disabilities. - In recent Bloomington surveys, parks were highlighted as one of the primary elements that increased the quality of life for residents. - Research by the Project on Human Development in Chicago Neighborhoods indicates that community involvement in neighborhood parks is associated with lower levels of crime and vandalism. - Access to parks and recreation opportunities has been strongly linked to reductions in crime and to reduced juvenile delinquency. - Parks have a value to communities that transcend the amount of dollars invested or the revenues gained from fees.
 Parks provide a sense of public pride and cohesion to every community.